froala/angular-froala-wysiwyg/README.md

 </form>
 ```

-If you want to use two-way binding to display de form model in other places you must include `[(froalaModel)]`:
+If you want to use two-way binding to display the form model in other places you must include `[(froalaModel)]`:

 ```html
 <form [formGroup]="form" (ngSubmit)="onSubmit()">